FBI seeks motive for fiery van crash at California air base

 About 10,000 people live and work on the base 55 miles (88 kilometers) northeast of San Francisco.

-Associated Press writer Paul Elias contributed to this report from San Francisco.
+Elias contributed to this report from San Francisco.